FAQ

 Query letters are not my strength, but I can point you toward a few resources: YA Highway, author Susan Dennard, Writer’s Digest, publishing guru Jane Friedman, Query Shark, and author Nathan Bransford.

-When will your books be available to buy/borrow?
+Are your books available to buy/borrow?

+Is Everything I Promised You a sequel to How the Light Gets In?
 Is How the Light Gets In a sequel to The Impossibility of Us?
 Is The Impossibility of Us a sequel to Kissing Max Holden?

 Why do you write for young adults?

 I’ve never attempted to write anything but young adult fiction.
 I’m fascinated by the teenage experience, and perhaps more significantly, I adore romance.
 Stories for young adults are perfect for exploring the many complicated feelings that come with first love.
+That said, though, someday I’d like to write an adult romance, as well as a clever and charming picture book.

 What are you working on now?